harsh-2711/harsh-2711/README.md

 ### Hi there, fellow < coders /> 👋

 I’m Harsh, Class of 2021 Graduate from **DAIICT, Gujarat**.
 I am an Android / Web Developer and an active Open Source contributor.
-I build things mostly with _Java_, _Python_ and _Go_.
+I build things mostly with _Kotlin_, _TypeScript_, _Python_ and _Go_.

 ### 📫 How to reach me
  <!--